scando1993/thingsboard.github.io/docs/user-guide/integrations/ocean-connect.md

 * TOC
 {:toc}

-Huawei OceanConnect Integration allows to stream data from OceanConnect platform to ThingsBoard and converts binary device payloads to the ThingsBoard format.
+Huawei OceanConnect Integration allows to stream data from OceanConnect platform to Pacificsoft and converts binary device payloads to the Pacificsoft format.

  ![image](/images/user-guide/integrations/ocean-connect-integration.svg)